-Given that EPA may act on the 2016 PM2.5 Plan and the remaining components of the 2018 PM2.5 Plan prior to federal approval of the 2021 conformity analysis, the new transportation conformity budgets addressing the 1997 and 2012 moderate and serious PM2.5 standards are also included in this conformity analysis ("upcoming budget test").
+Given that EPA may act on the remaining components of the 2018 PM2.5 Plan prior to federal approval of the 2022 RTP and 2023 FTIP conformity analysis, the new transportation conformity budgets addressing the 2012 serious PM2.5 standards are also included in this conformity analysis ("upcoming budget test").

-1997 (24-hour and annual) and 2012 (annual) PM2.5 Standards
+1997 (24-hour and annual) Standards

-The 2008 PM2.5 Plan for the 1997 PM2.5 standard (as revised in 2011) was approved by EPA on November 9, 2011, which contains motor vehicle emission budgets for PM2.5 and NOx established based on average annual daily emissions, as well as a trading mechanism.
+The 2018 PM2.5 Plan contains motor vehicle emission budgets for PM2.5 and NOx established based on average annual daily emissions, as well as a trading mechanism.
 The motor vehicle emissions budget for PM2.5 includes directly emitted PM2.5 motor vehicle emissions from tailpipe, brake wear and tire wear.
 VOC, SOx, ammonia, and dust (from paved roads, unpaved roads, and road construction) were found to be insignificant and not included in the motor vehicle emission budgets for conformity purposes.
-The conformity budgets from Table 5 of the November 9, 2011 Federal Register are provided in Table 1-3 below and will be used to compare emissions resulting from the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2.
+The applicable conformity budgets are provided in Table 1-3 for the 1997 annual and 24-hour PM2.5 standards and will be used to compare emissions resulting from the 2023 FTIP and the 2022 RTP.